Rakvi6893/Adelic-indices-of-elliptic-curves-with-isogeny/README.md

 This repository has code to complete computations discussed in the paper "The Possible Adelic Indices for Elliptic Curves Admitting a Rational Cyclic Isogeny" by Kate Finnerty, Tyler Genao, Jacob Mayle, and Rakvi.

 To run this code, it is necessary to install David Zywina's OpenImage repository, found [here](https://github.com/davidzywina/OpenImage/tree/master).
+Some files also require Zywina's modular repository, found [here](https://github.com/davidzywina/Modular).
 It is crucial to have an up-to-date version of MAGMA for this to run.

 # Description of Files